How CoachFives Works

 One Skill at a Time

-Choose one of the 6 core skills for your team to focus on for 2-3 weeks.
-This prevents overwhelm and allows for deeper observation.
-Click on the skill boxes at the top of your team page to see observation data and select your focus.
+So select one of the 6 core skills every 2-3 weeks.
+Then move on to another.
+Click on the skill boxes at the top of your team page to select your focus skill for the team.

 During Match Day